Titan sub disaster was caused by weak safety and oversight, Coast Guard says

-Rush and four passengers were killed in June 2023 when Titan suffered a catastrophic implosion as it descended to the wreck of the Titanic, sparking a dayslong search in the North Atlantic off Canada that grabbed international headlines.
-The Coast Guard convened its highest level of investigation in the aftermath, and the disaster has led to lawsuits and calls for tighter regulation of the developing private deep sea expedition industry.
+Rush and four passengers were killed instantly deep below the North Atlantic when Titan suffered a catastrophic implosion while descending to the wreck of the Titanic.
+A multi-day search for survivors off Canada grabbed international headlines, and the tragedy led to lawsuits and calls for tighter regulation of the burgeoning private deep sea expedition industry.

-The Titan was operated by OceanGate, a private company based in Washington state.
-The Coast Guard found the company's safety procedures were “critically flawed” and cited “glaring disparities” between safety protocols and actual practices.
+The Coast Guard determined the safety procedures at OceanGate, a private company based in Washington state, were “critically flawed” and found “glaring disparities” between safety protocols and actual practices.

 Preventing the next Titan disaster

-Jason Neubauer, with the Marine Board of Investigation, said that the findings will help prevent future tragedies.
+Jason Neubauer with the Marine Board of Investigation said the findings will help prevent future tragedies.

 “There is a need for stronger oversight and clear options for operators who are exploring new concepts outside of the existing regulatory framework,” he said in a statement.